 Disclaimer: The Blog on ‘Cold Chain Logistics In India’ is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Indian Cold Chain Logistics